bullsi/cs775_raytracer/ReadMe.md

 <h3>Introduction</h3>
 The aim of this assignment is to create 1 level recursive ray tracer using C++.
-The program takes an input file (input.in) which contains the specifications of the scene to be created, and produces the corresponding output image file (image.ppm) in ppm format.
+The program takes an input file (`input.in`) that contains the specifications of the scene to be created, and produces the corresponding output image file (`image.ppm`) in ppm format.

 </p><p>
 </p><h4>Input File Format</h4>